 December 2014: Former Trade and Investment Minister, the Hon Andrew Robb AO MP, visited Rio de Janeiro to promote Brazilian investment in Australia.

-November 2014: President Dilma Rousseff, former Foreign Minister, Luiz Alberto Figueiredo, former Finance Minister, Guido Mantega and Central Bank Governor Alexandre Tombini visited Brisbane for the G20 Leaders’ Summit, meeting their respective Australian counterparts.
+November 2014: Former President Dilma Rousseff, former Foreign Minister, Luiz Alberto Figueiredo, former Finance Minister, Guido Mantega and Central Bank Governor Alexandre Tombini visited Brisbane for the G20 Leaders’ Summit, meeting their respective Australian counterparts.
 This was the first visit to Australia by a sitting Brazilian President.

 May-June 2013: Former Senate President, Senator John Hogg, visited Brazil.

 June 2012: Former Prime Minister, the Hon.
-Julia Gillard, visited Rio de Janeiro for the Rio+20 Conference on Sustainable Development and met Brazilian President Dilma Rousseff.
+Julia Gillard, visited Rio de Janeiro for the Rio+20 Conference on Sustainable Development and met the then Brazilian President Dilma Rousseff.
 This was the first visit to Brazil by a sitting Prime Minister.

 April 2012: Former Trade Minister, the Hon.
 Craig Emerson, visited São Paulo and Brasília.

 2011: Brazil’s former Minister for National Integration, Fernando Bezerra, visited Australia.